Model Context Protocol: The Open Standard for AI Integrations

 Detailed explanation:

-Client support varies depending on the implemented features.
-The MCP documentation tracks the following capabilities per client; for ChatGPT, the current OpenAI documentation should additionally be consulted, as availability and permissions currently depend on the plan and mode :
+Client support varies with the features each client implements.
+The MCP documentation tracks the following capabilities per client; for ChatGPT, you should also consult OpenAI's current documentation, since availability and permissions presently depend on the plan and mode :

 | Client | Tools | Resources | Prompts | Sampling | Elicitation | Roots |